ds-modules/curriculum-guide/workflow/dowload_PDF.md

 # Download Jupyter Notebook as a PDF

-Do you want to download Jupyter Notebooks (.ipynb files) as a PDF but are confused by the gazillion options available in the notebook UI?
-We use a package called nbconvert which converts notebook files into different file formats including PDF.The download options have changed recently due to the recent migration to Notebook 7 and Lab 4.
+Downloading Jupyter Notebooks (.ipynb files) as PDF can be slightly confusing given the gazillion options presented in the notebook UI. [nbconvert](https://github.com/jupyter/nbconvert) package converts notebook files (ipynb) to varied file formats which includes PDF, PNG etc...The options to download have changed recently due to the recent migration to Notebook 7 and Lab 4.

 If you are using https://datahub.berkeley.edu/ then choose the following option File -> Save and Export Notebook As -> Webpdf